katholiek-onderwijs-vlaanderen/sri4node/README.md

 The value being passed in as a URL parameter can be a single href, or a comma-separated list of hrefs.
 The filter will match on any of the given permalinks.

-#### filterILike(columnname)
-Can be used to filter an a case-insensitive substring of a certain column.
-Example: /content resources have a key `html`.
-You can support list resource like `/content?html=keyword` by adding this query function :

-    {
-        type: '/content',
-        map: {
-            ...
-            html: { },
-            ...
-        },
-        ...
-        query: [
-            html: $q.filterILike('/persons','creator')
-        ],
-        ...
-    }

-Do a query to retrieve all content, created by person X :

-    GET /content?html=keyword

-This filter also supports multiple, comma-separated, values.
-The resulting list resource will contain items that contain *one of* the supplied values.

-    GET /content?html=thiskeyword,ORthisone

-#### filterIn(columnname)
-Can be used to filter on an exact value for a certain column.
-Example: A `/schools` resource could have a property `institutionNumber`.
-In order to filter down to the school with exactly one institutionNumber :

-    {
-        type: '/schools',
-        map: {
-            ...
-            institutionNumber: { },
-            ...
-        },
-        ...
-        query: [
-            institutionNumber: $q.filterEquals('insititionNumber')
-        ]
-    }

-Then do a query to retrieve a specific school with institution number 128256 : `

-    GET /schools?institutionNumber=128256

-This filter supports multiple, comma-separated, values.
-The resulting list resource will contain items that has *one of* the supplied values.

-    GET /schools?institutionNumber=128256,036456

 #### defaultFilter

 An implementation of [sri-query][sri-query].
 SRI-query defines default, basic filternig on list resources.
 The function is a default, shared implementation of that.